Fee descriptions

 Undergraduate students attending the Saint John campus are charged a mandatory Students’ Representative Council fee at the beginning of the fall and winter terms.
 This fee funds a wide array of student-related services and events, including SafeRide, Clubs & Societies and maintaining student life on campus.
 It also funds the operations of the Students’ Representative Council, by allowing its representatives to bring the voices of students to all levels of government, and conduct all administrative matters.

-All full-time undergraduate students who are Canadian citizens and permanent residents are automatically enrolled in supplementary health and dental plans administered through the UNB Student Union.
+All full-time undergraduate students on both campuses are automatically enrolled in supplementary health and dental plans administered through the UNB Student Union.
 To find out more about these plans and how to opt out of them, see the UNB Student Union.

 Undergraduate students are charged a fee that funds the university's two student newspapers: The Brunswickan (UNB Fredericton), Canada's oldest student publication, and The Baron (UNB Saint John).